Tanunda Show Hall redevelopment complete27 Jul. 2020

-Director Corporate and Community Services Jo Thomas said key features include a commercial grade kitchen for community hire, green room for visiting artists and an expanded main stage.
+Director Corporate and Community Services Jo Thomas said key features include a commercial-grade kitchen for community hire, a green room for visiting artists and an expanded main stage.
 The roof has been replaced with full insulation and ventilation included.

-“The kitchen facilities include all the contemporary features people would expect to find including commercial grade combi oven, dishwashing and glass washing facilities, cool room and service fridges, freezer room and food preparation,” said Jo.
+“The kitchen facilities include all the contemporary features people would expect to find including a commercial-grade combi oven, dishwashing and glass washing facilities, cool room and service fridges, freezer room and food preparation,” said Jo.

 The green room adjacent the stage also affords a new level of luxury.

 “The green room includes shower and toilets, kitchenette, sofas, meeting space, dressing table and heating and cooling, creating a relaxing space for artists and performers before, during and after performances,” Jo said.

 “There is also an external entrance directly to the green room for privacy and security.